LiorSB/url-shortener/README.md

 ## Data Base
 MongoDB has been used as the DB and its collections have been sharded by their ID with the `hashed` strategy.<br>
 How it was built: [Deploy a Sharded Cluser](https://www.mongodb.com/docs/manual/tutorial/deploy-shard-cluster/)

+## Reason
+Shortening URLs can be handy where there is a limit for the number of characters, for example: chat boxes of twitter, instagram, facebook and other platforms.

 ## Requirements
 - Create front-end with React.